 It feels great to use it to empty my brain, dialogue with Little Kerri, or write angry letters to situations or people who have pissed me off.
-I don’t have to worry about my journal trying to “fix” my dilemma, one-up me with a worse challenge, or offer unsolicited advice.
+Unlike some human sounding boards, I don’t have to worry about my journal trying to “fix” my dilemma, one-up me with a worse challenge, or offer unsolicited advice.

-Not committing to writing in it every day used to stop me from ever reaching for it, too.
-Not anymore.
+Being a less-than-daily journaler used to stop me from ever reaching for it because, after all, the “experts” say you should journal every single day.
+Nope.
+Not this girl.
 At times, I may go months without opening it.
 Other times, it’s with me wherever I am.
 I get to decide how I use it and when.
-And that’s pretty freeing and incredibly helpful.
+And that’s pretty freeing and incredibly empowering.

 2. Happy Moments Jar.
-“Gratitude” has become quite the buzz word, and for good reason.
+“Gratitude” is quite the buzz word and for good reason.
 When you intentionally identify what you’re grateful for, you train yourself to look for the positive, and when you look hard enough for something, you’ll find it.

 3. Belief Book.
 This is a great tool to help you flip a blocking belief.
 If you’ve recently identified some thinking that’s getting in your way, such as “I’ll never get my act together,” “I’ll always be broke,” or “It’s not safe to be seen,” spend some time creating an opposite, empowering belief and use your Belief Book to train your brain to think in this new way.

 I know, I know.
-How many journals, books, and papers can you have in your nightstand, but it’s a good idea to keep this one there as well.
+How many journals, books, and papers can you have on your nightstand, but it’s a good idea to keep this one there as well.
 You’ll pull it out only when you’re working on flipping a belief.

 Once you have your new, empowering phrase or affirmation that directly counteracts the blocking belief that’s tripping you up, write it 10 times each night, right before bed.
 Do this for as long as you need to feel it take root, but at least, one week.